Law enforcement by country: United Kingdom

 The British Armed Forces also maintain military police units: the Royal Military Police, Royal Air Force Police, Royal Navy Police, and Royal Marines Police.
+Military police personnel are not constables under UK law and only have police powers in relation to service personnel.

 United States

-In the United States, the Federal Bureau of Investigation (FBI) and other federal agencies such as the Bureau of Alcohol, Tobacco, Firearms and Explosives, Drug Enforcement Administration, U.S. Immigration and Customs Enforcement, United States Secret Service, United States Marshals Service, United States Park Police, United States Capitol Police, United States Mint Police, United States Postal Inspection Service, and the United States Pentagon Police are limited to the enforcement of federal laws and usually specialize in certain crimes or duties, but do enforce some state laws.
+In the United States, the Federal Bureau of Investigation (FBI) and other federal police agencies such as the Bureau of Alcohol, Tobacco, Firearms and Explosives, Drug Enforcement Administration, U.S. Immigration and Customs Enforcement, United States Secret Service, United States Marshals Service, United States Park Police, United States Capitol Police, United States Mint Police, United States Postal Inspection Service, and the United States Pentagon Police are limited to the enforcement of federal laws and usually specialize in certain crimes or duties, but do enforce some state laws.
 Most crimes constitutionally fall under the jurisdiction of state police or the thousands of local police forces.
-These include county police or sheriff's departments as well as municipal or city police departments.
+These include county police departments and sheriff's offices as well as municipal or city police departments.
 Many areas also have special agencies such as campus police, railroad police, airport police, transit police, tribal police, housing police, or a district or precinct constable.
 All states except Hawaii maintain state police agencies.
-Most counties have sheriff's departments led by a sheriff who is elected by the people of the county to the position, though a few have county police which are not lead by an elected official instead.
+Most counties have sheriff's offices led by a sheriff who is elected by the people of the county to the position, though some have county police forces which are not led by an elected official, and others have both a sheriff's office and county police department.
 Most cities and many towns maintain their own police departments, including even small towns with police departments consisting of a few officers.
 In addition, most state universities maintain their own police departments, as do many airports and seaports.
 The United States Armed Forces maintain numerous military police agencies.
 There are approximately 18,000 federal, state, county, and local law enforcement agencies in the United States, most of them municipal police departments.